← Back to Blog

 Guide · Updated April 2026

-Face DNA Analysis & Phenotype Guesser: What It All Means
+Face DNA & Phenotype Guesser: What Your Face Reveals

 “Face DNA” isn't actual DNA — it's AI face analysis that reads your phenotype to estimate ancestry.
-Here's how it works, what it can tell you, and how to try it free.
+Here's how it works, what a phenotype picture shows, and how to try it free.

 What Is “Face DNA”?